ywmaa/Advanced-Movement-System-Godot/README.md

 you can get Godot 4 Alpha 15 here : https://godotengine.org/article/dev-snapshot-godot-4-0-alpha-15

-Note : the materials for the character are broken for some reason in this alpha version
-# Installation

 ## Method 1 (adding to existing project)
 1- copy the files to your Godot project